ovh/cds/docs/content/gettingstarted/scopes/permissions.md

 + On pipeline
 + On workflow

-In CDS, permissions cannot be attached directly to users.
-Permissions need to be attached to groups of users.
+Permissions cannot be attached directly to users, they need to be attached to groups of users.
 Users inherit their permissions from the groups they are belonging to.

 Example usage: Enforce a strict separation of duties by allowing a group of people to view/inspect a workflow, a second group will be able to push it to a `staging` environment and a third group will be allowed to push it to a `production` environment.
 You can have a fourth group responsible of editing the workflow if needed.